Degree Program Requirements

 Plan of Study

-A plan of study should be completed and submitted to the Engineering School Graduate Records Office.
+A Plan of Study should be completed and submitted to the Office of Educational Innovation.
 The plan can be altered later if program changes are made.
 Only courses on an approved Plan of Study will be accepted toward the Master of Engineering degree.
 See additional information pertaining to requirements for the Masters of Engineering Degree as published in the Graduate Record.
-Note that there is a special section devoted to VEO (formerly CGEP) within that section.

 A transfer form should be submitted with the plan of study if classes taken at other participating universities are to be applied toward a University of Virginia degree.
 Check individual degree programs for number of hours which may be transferred.
 Courses to be transferred should be approved by the appropriate faculty advisor and/or UVA Engineering School instructor (for equivalent course review) before they are taken.
 Courses to be transferred cannot be taken in the same term one is graduating; the transfer form must be processed at least two weeks prior to the graduation date, including receipt of official transcript with final grade.
 Transfer forms can be found on the UVA SEAS Graduate Enrolled Student Forms page.